History of Albany, New York (1664–1784): 1664–1744

 Queen Anne gave the Anglican community in Albany the right to build a church.
-After many years of conflict in which the city council was dominated by those of the Dutch Reformed faith who attempted to stop construction og the church, Saint Peter's was eventually built in 1717.
+After many years of conflict in which the city council was dominated by those of the Dutch Reformed faith who attempted to stop construction of the church, Saint Peter's was eventually built in 1717.
 It was the first Anglican church in New York west of the Hudson River.
 It is located at the corner of State Street and Lodge Street.

 Robert Livingston was replaced as mayor by Myndert Schuyler in 1719, but Schuyler was replaced with former mayor Pieter Van Brugh the next year.
 The first recorded instance of a person from Ireland living in Albany occurred in 1720; 100 years later the Irish would become one of the most important immigrant groups in Albany history.
 In 1722 Albany was home to negotiations between the Iroquois and the provinces of New York, Pennsylvania, and Virginia resulting in the Treaty of Albany which limited the Iroquois to west of the Blue Ridge Mountains.
 Myndert Schuyler was returned to the office of mayor in 1723.
 In 1725 Schuyler was again replaced, this time with Johannes Cuyler, who was replaced a year later with Rutger Bleecker.
 In 1729 Bleecker was replaced with Johannes De Peyster, the only mayor to serve three non-consecutive terms.
 Johannes Hansen served for one year during 1731 after which De Peyster was returned to office by the governor.
 Also in 1731 Albany received from England its first primitive fire engine "to spout water" upon fires from a safer distance than using buckets carried up ladders.

 In 1733 De Peyster again was replaced, this time by Edward Holland.
 Holland, despite his last name, is the first mayor of Albany to be of any religion other than that of Dutch Reformed.
 He was of Anglican faith.
-John Schuyler, Jr. was appointed mayor in 1740.
+John Schuyler Jr. was appointed mayor in 1740.
 He was of Dutch Reformed faith and served for one year before being replaced by De Peyster.
 De Peyster served his third and final time from 1741 to 1742.
 Cornelis Cuyler was appointed mayor in 1742.